- Home

 Community Service

-The defendant may request to pay the fine through the Court's RAP Community Service program.
+The defendant may request to pay the fine through any non-profit 501(c)(3) .

 Deferred Disposition